louimet/E-Calc/internal_doc/Interviewees.md

 Notes : already approached and interested in participating; lives near me (Laurent), I can easily drop by and do the interview if we decide to cut corners.

 ***CONTACTS OF FEDERICO****
+~~Robert-Eric Gaskell Electronics engineer - audio~~can't do it
+* Requests have been sent, waiting for answers
-Robert-Eric Gaskell Electronics engineer - audio Nicolas Cool Secondary student - Note, he lives far in the suburbs...
+Nicolas Cool Secondary student - Note, he lives far in the suburbs...
 Charles-Eric Jean Civil Engineer
 -whatshisname- Acoustician